-One would think that if a firm went through a "Chapter 11 bankruptcy its overall profitability should be negatively affected.
+One would think that if a firm went through a "Chapter 11" bankruptcy its overall profitability should be negatively affected.
 But that was not the case in this CAPSTONE experience.
-It clearly indicates that when the firms in this one class of 18 firms and eight rounds has cash shortfalls, they were (on average) more profitable.
+It clearly indicated that when the firms in this one class of 18 firms simulated for eight rounds had cash shortfalls, they were (on average) more profitable.